John 1:14: Analysis

 Theologian René Kieffer records that "the evangelist finally shows how the Word become flesh has revealed the Father", while Eric Huntsman suggests that a single phrase in this verse, "and the Word was made flesh", can "take the place of the infancy narratives of Matthew 1–2 and Luke 1–2".

 Kieffer contrasts the "carnal will" mentioned in verse 13 with the term logos (λόγος; "the Word") introduced in verse 1.
 It is combined with the concrete term sarx (σὰρξ; "flesh") probably to refute Docetic views (which believe Jesus as only an 'appearance') as in John's letters (1 John 1:2-3:4:2; 2 John 7).

+D. A. Carson observes that the incarnation is here "articulated in the boldest way": had the evangelist written only that the Word assumed manhood or adopted a body, a reader steeped in Hellenistic dualism "might have missed the point", but "the Word became flesh" is unambiguous, "almost shocking".
+Carson and Craig Keener both note a deliberate verbal contrast within the prologue: whereas the Word simply "was" (ἦν) "in the beginning" (1:1), he "became" (ἐγένετο) flesh in verse 14; the change of verb marks the entry of the eternal Word into history as an event, over against his timeless existence with God.

 The word "flesh" denotes "human nature" (as opposed to the "divine") or "material nature" (as opposed to the "spiritual"), and is used here rather than "body," because it could be confused with "spiritual body" (cf. 1 Corinthians 15:40-44), nor rendered as "man" (cf. John 5:27; John 8:40), who has "body" and "spirit".
 Methodist writer Joseph Benson emphasizes sarx as referring to "the whole human nature", citing Bishop Horne that “as the Divinity is an object by no means within the grasp of the human understanding, it were absurd to expect an adequate idea of the mode of its union with flesh, expressed in the text by the word "made" (εγενετο, egeneto)," although it suffices to maintain the 'general truth' against "four capital errors" on the point of the incarnation, proposed in different ways by (1) Arius (denying Jesus to be truly God, because he became man); (2) Apollinaris, (stating Jesus was not really man, because he was also God); (3) Nestorius (dividing Jesus into two persons); (4) Eutyches (confounding two natures into one person of Jesus) in opposition to which, the four ancient general church councils of Nicaea, Constantinople, Ephesus, and Chalcedon were called.